Scobiform/TootTicker/README.md

 TootTicker is a Python script that fetches account information from provided Mastodon handles (@INSTANCE@USERNAME).
 The script utilizes the Mastodon API to retrieve details and saves this information in JSON files in the 'accounts' directory.

-* It will also create a HTML overview with charts for each category and the latest toots from each account append live without refresh in the #LIveToots section of the HTML body.
+* It will also create a HTML overview with charts for each category

 * Will follow all accounts in your config.json

 * Will create all categories as lists in your Mastodon account and add accounts to it

+* Will strean all lists to the #LIveToots section of the HTML body.

 ## Install
 # Clone the repository